• Skip to primary navigation

 Jump to Recipe Print Recipe

-Today I want to share with you a recipe for roasted beet hummus without tahini that will titillate your taste buds with sweet beets and creamy chickpeas.
+Today I want to share a recipe for roasted beet hummus without tahini that will titillate your taste buds with sweet beets and creamy chickpeas.

-So gather your ingredients and get to cooking this special, show-stopping roasted beet hummus made without tahini, which you won’t miss.
+So gather your ingredients and cook this special, show-stopping roasted beet hummus made without tahini, which you won’t miss.

 How to Make Roasted Beet Hummus